CoffeeMan240/GitHubAudioPlayer/README.md

 Stops working randomly (just refresh)
 Dev Console goes nuts (just close it)

+Example Files
+https://coffeeman240.github.io/GitHubAudioPlayerExampleRepo/slammingmusic.mp3 (The song from "I thammed my pennith in the car door")
+https://coffeeman240.github.io/GitHubAudioPlayerExampleRepo/DeltaWhy.mp3 ("Attack of the Killer Queen" from Deltarune Chapter 2)
 # How to use (Quest Platform)

 1: Enable Multitasking on your Quest or Quest 2 by going to Settings - Experimental - Multitasking, and restart your headset.